ZabatorXXX/ComWin-Server/OnPrem-VMs.md

 When asked to create password, I choose to have a simple password, but they should vary.
 The first password was for Win-DC = Password123! then on Win-DCC = Password1234! and on Win-2x-DC = Password12345! .

-When ask in desktop experience to Select YES on question if I want to allow my network to discover other on the network.
+Select Yes when ask in desktop experience if I want to allow my network to discover other on the network.

 ![image](https://user-images.githubusercontent.com/42642927/217508597-a8497c95-3f64-436a-a55f-8bd6a694439f.png)